kcoop/Parse-S3FileUploaderSTS/README.md

 Wouldn't it be great if you could send them directly to S3, bypassing your server and dropping its load considerably?

 Now you can!
 (Well, at least on iOS so far.)

+What this project does is provide code for your server to offer up short term S3 write credentials to your client, and a pluggable controller for PFFile uploading that requests those credentials, then submits directly to S3 with them.

-To do so, you'll need to perform a few steps:
+To use it, you'll need to perform a few steps:

 1. Configure your S3 account for Secure Token Service (STS).
 2. Create a cloud function on your Parse server that respond with an sts token and bucket information,